"The Cutter With the Most Gold"

 Hovering at a depth of 80 feet of seawater, only a few inches over the foredeck of the wreck, I remained motionless while breathing slowly so as not to startle my prey with the noisy bubbles venting from my regulator.
 After waiting nearly ten minutes, several targets in the distance slowly approached to within range for a shot and my patience was about to pay off.
-An enormous sand tiger shark around 10 feet in length slowly approached me from head-on not heeding my presence.
+An enormous sand tiger shark 10 feet in length slowly approached me from the head-on not heeding my presence.
 I lined my sights up on the rows of the gnarly ragged teeth jutting out of its mouth and just when it seemed she was going to bump in to my dome port, I fired off a round of shots from my digital SLR camera.
 Snap, snap, snap!
-The brilliant flash of my twin-strobes fired off in rapid succession, but didn’t alarm the shark as it continued to advance on me.
+The brilliant flash of the twin-strobes fired in rapid succession didn’t alarm the shark as it continued to advance on me.
 I lowered the bulky camera housing and made an effort to back out of the situation to avoid contact.
-My sudden movement must have gotten the sharks attention because within a split second the once languid sand tiger instantly sprang to life as it whipped around folding her body almost in half until pointing her snout nearly in the opposite direction.
+My sudden movement got the sharks attention; within a split-second the once languid sand tiger instantly sprang to life as it whipped around folding it's body nearly in half until pointing nearly in the opposite direction.
 The lighting speed snapping motion of the tail created a cracking sound like a muffled shotgun blast.
-Instinctively, I covered my face with hand so the concussion of water wouldn’t knock my mask off as had nearly happened on previous encounters.
-A turbulent wall of water rushed at me knocking me for a spin but, luckily with no further dire consequences for the shark or myself.
+Instinctively, I covered my face with hand so the concussion of water wouldn’t knock my mask off.
+A turbulent wall of water knocked me for a spin but, luckily with no further dire consequences for the shark or myself.
 When I dropped my hand all I could see was the faint outline of the shark speeding away from me in to the blue water.
-Phew!
-I could now take a deep breath and allow my heart rate to return to a normal pace while reviewing the images on the camera.
-I hoped in earnest to yield at least one great shot.
-On the first shot, I could clearly see a large expanse of teeth taking up a substantial area of the monitor while many of the details of the face were in clear focus.
-"Success", I murmured to myself.
-I had just landed another prized photograph of one of my all time favorite subjects.
+Phew, I could now take a deep breath and allow my heart rate to return to a normal pace while reviewing the images on the camera which I hoped to yield at least one "keeper".

 The USCG's motto is Semper Paratus; Always Ready whose acronym spells SPAR.
 The Spar was commissioned on June 12, 1944 as part of the Coast Guards program to develop a new class of buoy tender that was initiated in early 1941, prior to the outbreak of WWII.
 This new class of tender was designed to fulfill the service’s multi-mission role to conduct search and rescue operations (SAR), law enforcement missions (LE) as well as their primary mission of tending to aids to navigation (ATON).
 The new class of tender measured 180 feet overall and known as the 180 class tenders.
 The 180's, also known as Iris class, had a beam of 37 feet at her widest point and drew 13 feet of water with a displacement of 935 tons.
 They were propelled by a single screw electric turbine motor powered by twin diesel generators with a 30,000 fuel gallon capacity and a max speed of 13 knots sustained.
 A reinforced bow and an ice belt at the waterline gave the vessel ice-breaking abilities and with design modifications to the hull it made her a more seaworthy vessel then her predecessors.